How does ambient air temperature sensor work?

-An air ambient temperature sensor is a device used to measure the temperature of its surrounding environment.
-The thermometer measures the air temperature and turns it into a readable value.
-The temperature display device usually shows this value in degrees Celsius (°C) or degrees Fahrenheit (°F).
+An air temperature sensor measures the temperature around it.
+This device checks the air temperature and shows it as a number.
+The display usually shows this number in degrees Celsius (°C) or degrees Fahrenheit (°F).

-Engineers and technicians extensively use these sensors in household appliances, industrial machinery, weather monitoring systems, smart home setups, and various other applications.
+Engineers and technicians use these sensors in many places.
+You can find them in home appliances, industrial machines, weather systems, and smart homes.

 Ambient Temperature Sensor Working Principle